GitJer/Rotary_encoder/README.md

+#This repository is updated and moved to [here](https://github.com/GitJer/Some_RPI-Pico_stuff/tree/main/Rotary_encoder)

+Please use the new repository!

+OLD TEXT:

 # Rotary encoder for Raspberry Pi Pico using PIO code

 This software reads a rotary encoder with the Raspberry Pi Pico using PIO code.